 You will see the best growth if you can keep your Alocasia in an environment that is both warm and humid.

 Alocasia require a well draining soil to allow moisture to move through without it becoming soggy.
 We would recommend using peat moss or perlite to keep the soil from being heavy.
+Espoma Organic Perlite that you can find on Amazon is a great perlite that you can use in your soil.

 Too much fertiliser can damage the leaves of your Alocasia, so only fertilise from spring through to the autumn.
 Do not fertilise throughout the winter.